sadegh15khedry/ML-Algorithms-From-Scratch/Naive-Bayes-Classifier/README.md

 ## Dataset

-The dataset used is the Spam email Dataset. get the dataset using the fallowing link https://www.kaggle.com/datasets/jackksoncsie/spam-email-dataset
+The dataset used is the IMDB movie reviews Dataset. get the dataset using the fallowing link https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 ## Model Performance